CHI Community: an interfaith experience

 CHI SATELLITE GROUPS

 The CHI Interfaith Community gathers on a regular basis in small groups we call Satellites throughout the United States.
 These in-person and virtual groups provide personal and professional support for our growing community.
 These are the places we practice ritual and create sacred space for (and with) each other, where there are no titles except fellow traveler.
+To find a CHI Satellite near you, contact our Community Minister.

 CHI Ambassadors extend our interfaith influence through the voices of our Community in places they’re already engaged (i.e. conferences, seminars, councils).
-If you’re planning to attend an event soon and want to share more about CHI and its impact, please contact Community Minister, Rev. Jessica Shine.
+If you’re planning to attend an event soon and want to share more about CHI and its impact, please contact Community Minister.
 We’ll provide printed collateral and a $100 scholarship towards your registration fees for the event!
 CHI Ambassadors also receive a discount on CIGS renewal, as well as a custom e-mail signature upon completion of our training gathering.
 Our Ambassador gatherings happen once a year, and are the avenue to share your best story!

 The CHI Interfaith Community Council serves as wisdom gatherers, a governing board, and a direction setter for the Community.